ETF CRASH incoming says Michael Burry of The Big Short, are we double phucked?

 Technically, the simple models of trade on ETFs and Index funds no longer require fundamental analysis for the true price discovery.
 The logic behind this can be explained with a circle of three players: Experienced Investor/ market player, the ETF manager, and Retail Investor.

 There, we have the actual assets or Indices to be traded in a primary market.
 The experienced investor bases the trading decision to be made on fundamental analysis and might decide to sit it out.
+The experienced investor is the tip of the spear, where they go others follow.
+They would lead the charge in an ETF market crash.

 Then, the ETF manager overlooks the fundamental aspect, injects his funds into it – creating an aggressive price war, near-pseudo liquidity, and upping demands in the market.

 These demands create a bubble that an inexperienced investor, say a retail investor, could buy into without so much considering the fundamentals.
+Their lack of buying = ETF market crash.

 In other words, the prices in the marketplace are no longer pushed by the fundamentals but based on the bubble price liquidity in the long run.